apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

-The comparator function compares each row a column at a time, based on the column types and sort options
+The comparator function compares each row a column at a time, based on the column types

 ```text
                          ┌────────────────────────────────┐